dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 We have a lot of information to cover and just three days to do it.
 To maximize the value of this workshop, all participants are asked to do the following steps prior to attending the workshop:
 ### Download and install the following programs on your personal laptop computer
 1. R and R studio: https://rstudio-education.github.io/hopr/starting.html
+     If you already have them installed, please take the time to update to the latest versions!!

      - Workshop activities require participants to be familiar with the R programming language.
 If you do not routinely use this program please work through the following [Data Carpentry](https://datacarpentry.org/) modules prior to the workshop:
        - [Intro to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html)
        - [Starting with data](https://datacarpentry.org/R-ecology-lesson/02-starting-with-data.html)